Timing The Market Or Time In The Market? An Experiment

 I was surprised by the outcome of this experiment.
 I had expected that a dollar-cost-averaging strategy would offer relatively middle-of-the-pack returns, and that a "buy high" strategy would lead to general underperformance.
 Neither appeared to be true.
 I wasn't surprised that a "buy low" strategy would lead to higher subsequent volatility, but I was surprised by the just how much more volatile it ended up being.
 Dollar-cost-averaging really does appear to work, at least for investors who are able to stomach a little short-term volatility and hold for the long term.
 Again, this doesn't appear to matter for which stock you pick, just when and how often you pick it: the trend applied for both Dividend Aristocrats and non-dividend payers alike, companies with growing earnings and those with occasional periods of unprofitability, and across various sectors and industries.

 There are, of course, caveats.
 First off, this conclusion really applies only to those investors who never intend on selling.
 If your holding period is less than "forever", then these results may not really apply to you.
 Second, the results naturally are influenced by selection and survival bias, seeing as how I limited the universe of selectable stocks to the 900 or so in the S&P 900.
 Also, while I attempted to include as long a time frame as possible to capture the effects of buying into the market crash of 2009, most of the years analyzed were, in fact, part of a broader market rally, which also may understate the benefits of a "buy-low" or value strategy.
-Considering that "value" stocks and strategies have been underperforming for several years, this effect can't be denied, though again the caveat to the caveat is that all 4 investors were selecting the same particular stocks-just timing their purchases differently.
+Considering that "value" stocks and strategies have been underperforming for several years, this effect can't be denied, though again the caveat to the caveat is that all 4 investors were selecting the same particular stocks - just timing their purchases differently.

 Also relevant to this argument is that purchases were made without consideration of underlying fundamentals; this analysis was agnostic regarding absolute P/E or P/B ratios.
 Finally, because the "valuation" strategy I employed here wasn't really a "value strategy" in the usual sense (that considered company fundamentals), but rather a surrogate for a different type of market timing, it's possible that an actual valuation strategy based upon a reasoned and detailed view of company fundamentals might do better.